pac4j/jee-pac4j/README.md

 ### 4) Define the callback endpoint (only for indirect clients)

 For indirect clients (like Facebook), the user is redirected to an external identity provider for login and then back to the application.
 Thus, a callback endpoint is required in the application.
-It is managed by the `CallbackFilter` with the following parameters:
+It is managed by the `CallbackFilter`.
+The following parameters can be defined:

 1) `defaultUrl` (optional): it's the default url after login if no url was originally requested (`/` by default)